Employees in full-time and part-time 20-plus hour positions are eligible for benefits under the County’s

 * Working Spouse/Domestic Partner (DP) Surcharge: Employees enrolling their spouse or domestic partner in 2015 will be required to complete a Working Spouse/DP Affidavit indicating whether their spouse/DP is employed.
 If employed, and if health coverage is available through their employer, a $20 bi-weekly surcharge will be applied.

-** Note: If a child is covered under the Over Age Dependent provision and you cancel their coverage due to a qualifying event, the Over Age Dependent is not eligible to again be covered under this provision unless the child was continuously covered by other creditable group coverage without a gap of more than 63 days.
+** Note: If a child is covered under the Over Age-Dependent provision and you cancel their coverage due to a qualifying event, the Over Age-Dependent is not eligible to again be covered under this provision unless the child was continuously covered by other creditable group coverage without a gap of more than 63 days.
 Documentation of prior coverage will be required.
 If a child covered under this provision becomes a parent, the newborn will not be covered under the plan and the child/parent’s coverage will terminate at the end of the birth month.
 Only the child/ parent will be offered COBRA coverage.

-NOTE: Employee must notify the Employee Benefit Services Section within 31 days of a divorce or dissolution of a domestic partnership or any other action that causes the dependent to not meet the eligibility guidelines.
+NOTE: Employee must notify the Employee Benefits Services Section within 31 days of a divorce or dissolution of a domestic partnership or any other action that causes the dependent to not meet the eligibility guidelines.
 Upon loss of eligibility, the dependent can no longer remain under the group insurance plan and will be offered continuation coverage at 102 percent of the full cost under COBRA.
-If you experience a relevant qualifying event, it is your responsibility to notify the Employee Benefit Services Section within 31 days of the event.
+If you experience a relevant qualifying event, it is your responsibility to notify the Employee Benefits Services Section within 31 days of the event.
 Beyond 31 days, the employee is responsible both legally and financially for any claims and/or expenses incurred as a result of any dependent(s) who continue to be enrolled who no longer meet the County’s eligibility requirements.